How To Look At A House

 And, because a truss is an engineered product, once a web member has been cut away or otherwise damaged, a licensed, professional engineer has to specify the repair.
 Scabbing on a couple of pieces of lumber is not acceptable.

-2) Unrepaired or poorly repaired damage from a roof impact or leakage - If the top chord has fractured or has a rotted section from leakage, even a small must be repaired.
+2) Unrepaired or poorly repaired damage from a roof impact or leakage - If the top chord has fractured or has a rotted section from leakage, even a small area must be repaired.
 Sometimes the damage appears to be due to rough handling during installation.
+See our article How can I tell if a broken truss web has been repaired correctly? for more on this.

 3) Defective lumber - Sometimes a knot or check in the lumber of a truss is intact and appears structurally sound when the roof is installed, but pops open later.
 Resin dripping from the wood, as in the photo below, is ugly but not a structural defect.